SFTP (SSH) Keys

 SFTP Keys and Authentication Methods

-User Accounts With Passwords
+SFTP Keys for User Accounts with Passwords

 - Password